CPU utilization and task priority

 If you do not have enough nodes, Cloud Spanner postpones tasks by priority level.
 Low-priority system tasks, like database compaction and schema change validation, can be deferred in favor of user tasks.
 However, these tasks are critical to the health of your instance, and Cloud Spanner cannot defer them indefinitely.
 If Cloud Spanner cannot complete its low-priority system tasks within a certain time window—on the order of several hours to a day—due to insufficient compute resources, Cloud Spanner might increase the priority of the system tasks.
 This change affects the performance of user tasks.

 In some cases, your instance might have high CPU utilization because of SQL queries that are not as efficient as they could be.
 You can use the query statistics for your database to identify queries that result in high CPU usage.
 Then, based on their query plans, you can optimize these queries to reduce CPU usage.

-- Monitor your instance with the GCP Console or the Stackdriver Monitoring console.
+- Monitor your instance with the Cloud Console or the Cloud Monitoring console.

 - Create alerts for Cloud Spanner CPU utilization.

 - Find out how to change the number of nodes in a Cloud Spanner instance.

 - Learn how to find correlations between high latency and other metrics.